daniel-walters/chess-viewer/README.md

 ><ins>Manual Mode</ins>
 The user will be prompted to type 'n' for next move, 'b' for previous move, 'goto' to specify a move, or 'exit' to exit the program.
 If 'goto' is chosen, the user will be once more prompted, this time for a move to go to.
 Once a new move has been selected either with 'n', 'b', or 'goto', the game will show that move and the user will be prompted for their next decision until they type exit.
+***NOTE:*** When selecting 'goto', moves must be entered in the format of '[turn][player_to_move]'.
+I.e. To goto whites move on turn 5, the user must input '5w' when prompted to enter a move.

 ### <ins>Control Flow Diagram:</ins>
 ![Control Flow Diagram](docs/controlflow.png)